zalocoder/Codesys.test/README.md

 # Codesys.test

-Workspace for practicing Coesys and Control systems
+Workspace for practicing Codesys and Control systems